ianhussey/trustworthy.scientific.claims/content/_index.md

 ---
 ---

-A hub for open-source forensic meta-science methods for assessing the trustworthiness of scientific research.
-Discover available guides and tools, or contribute to development.
+A hub for the development and use of forensic meta-science methods for trustworthiness assessment.